-- Press the OK or ESC keys to enter the main measurement screen and begin the manual zero process. - 2) Apply a drop of couplant on the transducer and place the transducer in steady contact with the probe zero disk, and obtain a steady reading. - 3) Press the MENU key once to activate the menu items tab.
-Press the MENU key multiple times to tab right and the ESC key multiple times to tab left until the PRB menu is highlighted and displaying the submenu items.
+- 1) Press the or keys to enter the main measurement screen and begin the manual zero process. - 2) Apply a drop of couplant on the transducer and place the transducer in steady contact with the probe zero disk, and obtain a steady reading. - 3) Press the key once to activate the menu items tab.
+Press the key multiple times to tab right and the key multiple times to tab left until the PRB menu is highlighted and displaying the submenu items. - 4) Press the and arrow keys to scroll through the sub menu items until ZERO PROBE is highlighted.